-Government authorities may issue orders to shut down or curtail the injection depth of existing wells in the vicinity of seismic events.
 Another consequence of seismic events may be lawsuits alleging that disposal well operations have caused damage to neighbouring properties or otherwise violated laws and regulations regarding waste disposal.
 These developments could result in additional regulation and restrictions on the use of injection wells by the Corporation or by commercial disposal well vendors that the Corporation may use from time to time to dispose of produced water.
 Increased regulation and attention given to induced seismicity could also lead to greater opposition, including litigation to limit or prohibit oil and natural gas activities utilizing injection wells for produced water disposal.
 Any one or more of these developments may result in the Corporation or its vendors having to limit disposal well volumes, disposal rates, pressures or locations, or require the Corporation or its vendors to shut down or curtail the injection of produced water into disposal wells, which events could have a material adverse effect on the Corporation's business, financial condition and results of operations.

-Minor earthquakes are common in certain parts of Alberta.
-Since 2015, the Alberta Energy Regulator (the "AER") has introduced seismic protocols for hydraulic fracturing operators in the Fox Creek, Red Deer and Brazeau areas (collectively, the "Seismic Protocol Regions") initially in response to significant induced seismic activity in the Duvernay formation in Fox Creek.
-Oil and natural gas producers in each of the Seismic Protocol Regions are subject to a "traffic light" reporting system that sets thresholds on the Richter scale of earthquake magnitude, which vary among the three regions.
+Minor earthquakes are common in certain parts of Alberta and the Alberta Energy Regulator (the "AER") has implemented seismic protocols for hydraulic fracturing operations in the Montney-Lower Doig, Duvernay, Cardium, Brazeau and Red Deer areas (collectively, the "Seismic Protocol Regions").
+Oil and natural gas producers in each of the Seismic Protocol Regions are subject to a "traffic light" reporting system that sets thresholds on the Richter scale of earthquake magnitude, which vary among the regions.
 The reporting requirements include an assessment of the potential for seismicity prior to conducting operations, the implementation of a response plan to address potential seismic events and the suspension of operations, depending on the magnitude of an earthquake.
 Orders imposed by the AER in response to seismic events remain in effect as long as the AER deems them necessary.
 In recent years, hydraulic fracturing has been linked to increased seismicity in the areas in which hydraulic fracturing takes place, leading to continued monitoring by the AER.
 The AER may extend seismic protocols to other areas of the province if necessary, which may adversely affect the Corporation's operations.